project: smart thermostat – nest and hive

 Until recently you could sign up for a nest developer account, and use your credentials to suck all the data into Home Assistant.
 The process is still tricky (see video below) ) and as I wasn’t using it so it expired.
 Nevertheless you can see the displays you’ll see in Home Assistant.
 Other brands of thermostat will look similar.
 See Home Assistant thermostats

-installing nest – my way is easier than theirs
+installing and wiring up nest – my way is easier than theirs

 Having seen how to install the nest thermostat youtube, I couldn’t see why the nest heatlink (below) needed to be near all the heating pipes and connectors!
 I had a traditional heating programmer on a hall wall and it was about to be removed and leave a hole!
 Furthermore, right behind it were all four wires for the heatlink.
 (There was a live, neutral plus the two hot water and radiator control wires).
 I have the actual Nest thermostat in a living room rather than a hall.
 And the heatlink went in the hall to cover the hole left by the old programmer.